sthiede/Comparative_Genomics/day1_morning/README.md

 ```

-The above run will generate two types of output file: a screen report in text format and a graphical output showing percentage of reads mapped to your choice of reference database.
+The above run will generate two types of output file: a screen report in text format "fastq_screen_screen.txt" and a graphical output "fastq_screen_screen.png" showing percentage of reads mapped to each reference genomes.

 >ii.
 Download the fastq_screen graphical report to your home computer for inspection